Wrongful Termination

 How Long Does a Wrongful Termination Case Typically Last?

 Again, the length of a wrongful termination case depends on several factors.
-Some cases may settle in as quick as a couple months, while others may take a year or more to resolve.
+Some cases may settle in as quickly as a couple of months, while others may take a year or more to resolve.
 If a case does not settle, you can expect a wrongful termination suit to last somewhere between one to three years until it gets to trial.

 How an Attorney Can Help